qianweicheng/rasa/examples/rasasc/nlu_normal.md

 - Hi, I use an alias with my gmail account, do you support sending mail from an alias?
 - Is there a way to add an alias email?
 - First, I have a gmail account with an alias.
 Then I got a mail as cc to my alias.
 There is one receiver and another cc as well.
 When I reply all, it sends from my gmail-address , not my alias, why?
 Also my alias is in the cc, why?
 - Is there a way to use signatures by alias?
 If not, would this be in the works ?
+- Setting up aliases in Edison Mail

 ## intent:set_up_icloud_account
 - How do I set up my iCloud account?